WordPress/gutenberg/packages/blocks/README.md

 _Parameters_

--   _icon_ `(Object|string|WPElement)`: Slug of the Dashicon to be shown as the icon for the block in the inserter, or element or an object describing the icon.
+-   _icon_ `WPBlockTypeIconRender`: Render behavior of a block type icon; one of a Dashicon slug, an element, or a component.

 _Returns_

--   `Object`: Object describing the icon.
+-   `WPBlockTypeIconDescriptor`: Object describing the icon.

 <a name="parse" href="#parse">#</a> **parse**